 All awardees will submit a brief, but formal written report (one to two pages) at the conclusion of their projects (by June 1 of the year following the award date) detailing project processes, outcomes, use of funding, potential for further funding, and dissemination possibilities or results.
 All awardees will be expected to present a poster of their project findings at an annual SWAT Symposium.

 Only applications submitted electronically will be accepted for consideration for the SWAT Small Grants Program.
 All application materials including letters of support must be submitted as a PDF (Adobe Portable Document Format).
-Submit the application packet electronically by May 1 to:
+Submit the application packet (as a single PDF) electronically by midnight May 1 to: